NFI2120 – Old Norse Palaeography and Codicology

 - 10 credits overlap with NFI4111 – Old Norse Palaeography and Codicology

-The teaching will to a great extent be group teaching in the form of seminars and individual tutorials and will amount to 36 hours in total.
+The teaching will be 30 hours in the form of seminars and in addition individual and/or group tutorials.
 The teaching will be concentrated into intensive blocks, with periods of self study in between.
 Excursions may also be a part of the course.
 Students are supposed to contribute with their own presentations and to respond to each other’s work.

 One qualifying assignment has to be approved before the student may submit the semester assignment.